session69/docs/features/lookup-tables.md

 # Lookup tables

-Lookup tables (AKA cross reference tables) enable users to quickly and easily lookup frequently used data that is static and immutable.
+Lookup tables (AKA cross reference tables) enable users to quickly and easily lookup frequently used data with Workato recipes.

 Data in lookup tables is typically organized like a database table, with columns and rows of data.
 You can lookup an entry within the specified lookup table by using:
 * Any column
 * Multiple columns

-For example, if I'm trying to move accounting entries from my sales app into my accounting app i.e. Salesforce to Intacct, I might find that both departments are using different account codes internally.
-In order to ensure data is synced accurately from Salesforce into Intacct, I would need to take the account codes from Salesforce, find the matching codes in Intacct, and create the Intacct accounting entries using the corresponding Intacct account codes.
+For example, when trying to move accounting entries from a sales app into an accounting app i.e. Salesforce to Intacct, users might find that departments in both apps have different account codes internally.
+In order to ensure data is synced accurately from Salesforce into Intacct, users will search for the account codes from Salesforce, find the matching codes in Intacct, and create the Intacct accounting entries using the corresponding Intacct account codes.
 In the following table, any Salesforce entries coming in with the code 34267 will be written into Intacct under the code 6754.

 ![Example lookup table](/assets/images/features/lookup-tables/example-lookup-table.png)
 *Lookup table with the account ID in Salesforce, account ID in Intacct, and the account names*